Hendrix-CS/csci151/labs/adventure.md

 #### 3.6 New YAML world

-Design your own world (by making another `.yml` file) and submit it along with your project.
+Design your own world (by making another `.yml` file) and submit it along with your lab.
 These will be collected and published for the whole class (and future classes!) to enjoy.

 ### LEVEL 4: EXPERT